Country of origin: cambodia

 [i] Have you visited France?

-Yes, in Nice, Cannes, my daughter took me there.
-I went there on a tour package.
+[r] Yes, Nice, Cannes, my daughter took me there.
+I went on a package holiday.
 Nice, Cannes… Germany.
-Italy….
-Spain, I haven’t been there yet.
-Switzerland, I didn’t go there.
-There are a few places….
-Metz, Jarny, etc… I went there.
-There is also Lille, I went there, Dijon, I went there.
-My daughter lives there, I went there.
-But I have not yet taken a plane to go abroad.
-I’ve never been on a plane before, people don’t believe me!
-They say I am… Actually, I didn’t go there.
+Italy… Spain, I haven’t been there yet.
+Switzerland, I haven’t been there.
+There are a few places… Metz, Jarny, etc… I’ve been there.
+I’ve also been to Lille and Dijon.
+My daughter lives there, so I’ve been there too.
+But I haven’t yet flown abroad.
+I’ve never flown, they won’t believe me!
+They’ll say I’m… In fact, I haven’t been.

-[r] I would like to, but I don’t have any money.
-How to get there?
-Retirement only allows me to eat, where can I go?
-I only walk around inside Paris.
-I participate in activities for seniors.
+[r] I’d like to but I don’t have any money.
+How can I go?
+My pension only allows me to eat, where can I go?
+I only go for walks in Paris.
+I take part in activities for senior citizens.

-[i] Where do you like to go for a walk in Paris?
+[i] Where do you like to go for walks in Paris?

-[r] I go everywhere, there’s no need to ask!
-[Laughs]
+[a] I go everywhere, there’s no point asking!
+[Laughter]

-[r] What is my favorite?
-In Paris, I walk everywhere, here and there, I go everywhere.
-I don’t care about that.
-As long as I can walk around.
-You ask me which place I like best, I like them all.
-[Laughs]
+[a] What’s my favourite?
+In Paris, I walk everywhere, here, there, I go everywhere.
+I don’t care.
+As long as I can walk.
+You ask me which place I prefer, I like them all.
+[Laughter]

-[i] Isn’t there a place you love most?
+[i] Isn’t there a place you like the most?

 [r] No, I don’t think about it.
-I don’t think there’s a place I like better.
+I don’t think there’s a place I prefer.
 As long as I can walk, I walk.
-I don’t care if I like it or not.
-If I can go, I’ll go.
-I don’t care about that.
-That’s the way it is.
+I don’t care whether I like it or not.
+If I can go there, I go there.
+I don’t care.
+That’s how it is.
 There’s nothing else.

-[i] You thought the French were welcoming when you arrived… ?
+[i] Did you find that the French were welcoming when you arrived…?

-[i] The French, when I arrived, were good people, they gave me money, they gave me housing, etc…..
-They took me to do my administrative procedures, they were all French.
-The people who gave me the residence permit were French.
-To go to Cité[la Préfecture], they also took me with them.
-The food, the accommodation, they gave it to me.
-At the shelter, they gave me some.
-And when I left the home, they gave me about 1,000 francs.
-I had nothing to think about.
+The French, when I arrived, were good people, they gave me money, they gave me accommodation, etc….
+They took me to do my administrative formalities, they were all French.
+The ones who gave me the residence permit were French.
+They also took me to the Cité (the Prefecture).
+They gave me food and accommodation.
+At the hostel, they gave me some.
+And when I left the hostel, they gave me about 1,000 francs.
+I didn’t have to think about anything.
 Before, I didn’t have a penny.
 Now they give me that much, I’m already lucky.
-What more should we think about?
-I don’t think about anything anymore, that’s true.
-They help us a lot, the French government helps us a lot.
+What else is there to think about?
+I don’t think about anything anymore, it’s true.
+They help us enormously, the French government helps us a lot.
 I congratulate them.
-When you’re sick, there’s no need for money.
-Everything is free of charge.
-Having a child, there’s no need for money either.
-You know, I did a cesarean section for my three children, I didn’t spend a penny.
+When you are sick, you don’t need money.
+Everything is free.
+Having a child doesn’t require money either.
+You know, I had a caesarean section for all three of my children, I didn’t spend a cent.
 Can you believe it?
-You don’t have to spend a penny.
+You don’t have to spend a cent.
 When you don’t have any money, they help you a lot.
-Even for housing, they help us.
+They even help you with housing.
 I congratulate them.
 What I’m saying is true, it’s true.
-My heart… is attached to them.
-To catch a plane, I didn’t spend anything, they took me to France.
+My heart is attached to them.
+To take the plane, I didn’t spend anything, they took me to France.
 You know.
-They fed me, housed me, allowed me to take some classes.
-Is that the way it is in Cambodia?
+They fed me, they put me up, they let me take a few classes.
+Is that how it is in Cambodia?
 You always have to pay.
-I came all the way here, it’s because my destiny is good.
+I came this far, so my destiny is a good one.
 I congratulate them.
-There’s nothing to talk about.
-When I arrived, they really welcomed me.
-To eat, in the foyer, there was everything.
+There’s nothing to say.
+When I arrived, they made me feel really welcome.
+There was everything to eat in the foyer.
 You could eat your fill.
-I was eating so much, I couldn’t eat anymore.
+I ate so much that I couldn’t eat any more.
 It was too much!
 If you only knew!
-Where can you find it so well in another country?
+Where else can you find such a good deal in another country?
 If you only knew!
 I congratulate France.
-Coming here was a really good choice!
-[Laughs] That’s right!
+Coming here was really a good choice!
+[Laughter] It’s true!
 I’m telling the truth.
-Now I walk around here and there, I go to friends’ houses, I go for a walk, I tell jokes, that’s the best thing.
-I don’t want to worry about anything anymore.
-My brain doesn’t think so.
+Now I wander here and there, I go to friends’ houses, I go for walks, I tell jokes, it’s the best thing.
+I don’t want to worry about anything now.
+My brain doesn’t think.

-[i] Your friends, you met them all here?
+[i] Did you meet all your friends here?

 [i] What do you do on a daily basis?